Dolphins eliminate Patriots from playoff race with 22-12 win

 The Dolphins entered the game last in the league in yards per carry, and Ahmed became their first 100-yard rusher since 2018, totaling 122 yards and scoring a 2-point conversion on a trick play.

+“I just went out there to try and do my best,” Ahmed said “It’s just fun to be part of a win.
+This is a big win.”

-Breida added 86 yards and the Dolphins totaled a season-high 250 against the Patriots, who were gashed for more than 150 on the ground for the fifth time this year.
+Breida added 86 yards and the Dolphins totaled a season-high 250, the most allowed by New England in seven years.

+The Patriots (6-8) will finish at .500 or worse for the first time since 2000, the year they drafted Tom Brady.
+Their NFL-record run of 11 consecutive playoff appearances will end, and they’ll fall one year short of matching the Dallas Cowboys’ NFL record of 20 consecutive winning seasons.

+“It’s obviously a disappointing day for us,” coach Bill Belichick said.
+“We didn’t do anything really well enough to win the game.
+We all just came up short.
+To win these games, we’ve got to do a better job, I’ve got to do a better job.”

 The Dolphins (9-5) bolstered their wild-card chances and are assured of a winning record for only the second time since 2008.